warn4n/life/README.md

 python3 life.py --gui --pattern gosper
 ```

+### Getting help

+Use `-h` or `--help` to see a summary of available command line options.
+Run
+the script with `--help-all` to list all built-in patterns and the keys used to
+pan and zoom when running in GUI mode.

 ### Graphical Mode

 To see the Game of Life in a simple graphical window, run the script with the `--gui` flag: